AnkeG/TaskTracker/README.md

 # Task Tracker

-tracking varies tasks or projects and generates reports of everyday
+Tracnking timer for tasks and projects.
+Save logs into a csv file

 To-do:
-1. add a file system that records date, activities and time spend of each
-2. pie charts for report
+1. pie charts for report
-3. adding a pull-down button for task logs section
+2. adding a pull-down button for an anlysis section